Special Education Teacher Assistant - Autism Classroom

 Essential Job Functions:

-- May be required to assist students with external feedings (utilizing a feeding tube) or feeding themselves.
+May be required to assist students with enteral feedings (utilizing a feeding tube) or feeding themselves.

-- Operate photocopier, laminator and duplicator.
+Operate photocopier, laminator and duplicator.
 May operate computer.
-Assist teacher in obtaining supplies necessary for scheduled activities: i.e. paints, brushes, construction paper, science supplies, etc. Assist teachers with compiling student's work to send home weekly.
+Assist teacher in obtaining supplies necessary for scheduled activities: i.e. paints, brushes, construction paper, science supplies, etc. Assist teachers with compiling student's work to send home weekly in Thursday folders.
 Send letters home to parents as required.

 Knowledge, Skills, & Abilities: